p-lr/TrekMe/Readme.md

 Hopefully this will be simplified on a future version, so a map located on your computer would be imported from the app.

+## <a name="TOC-Create-a-map"></a>Download

+The application is hosted on Bintray : https://dl.bintray.com/peterlaurence/Android

 ## <a name="TOC-Create-a-map"></a>Create a map

 TrekAdvisor was first designed to work with maps that was originally (huge) files.
 But no